Aruna-Sree/MessagingApp/README.md

 ## Features
 * Login
-* Shows the list of friends with their avalability and recent message with time
+* Shows the list of friends.Showing the presence of the friends online/offline with green/gray dot over profile pic and recent message with time
 * Can send text message to a friend
 * Has message history for each of the friends
 * Logout